hlynch/Bayesian2020/Week-3-lecture.Rmd

 p(y|N) = \mbox{Binomial}(0.5,N) = \frac{N!}{(N-y)!y!}0.5^{N-y}0.5^{y} \propto \frac{N!}{(N-y)!y!}0.5^{N}
 $$

 We need a prior for N, and since N is discrete we need a discrete distribution for this prior.
-Jeffrey’s prior in this case would be $p(N) \propto 1/N$.
-(See text box for more information about Jeffrey's prior; we will not go into much detail and for the example here, you just need to know that the prior is $\propto 1/N$.)
+One possible prior (this prior happens to be called "Jeffrey's prior", but we don't get into the details on that) would be $p(N) \propto 1/N$.

 The posterior distribution is then given by: